mordrax/elm-at-phd-book/README.md

 # Thanks

-To Julian Livingstone who was my mentor in Elm and gave his time freely to review and critique this article.
+To Julian Leviston who was my mentor in Elm and gave his time freely to review and critique this article.
 He's also a mad keen Haskeller.
 Check out his wonderful Haskell book: [http://www.happylearnhaskelltutorial.com/](http://www.happylearnhaskelltutorial.com/)

 #### Footnotes